test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

    User defined parameters have to be placed inside ``params:global``.
 The intermediate level ``global`` is introduced to enable further parameter scopes than ``global`` in future.

-   And another feature can be seen in the example above: In the context of the Robot Framework the JSON format is an extended one.
+   And another feature can be seen in the example above: In the context of the **RobotFramework_TestsuitesManagement** the JSON format is an extended one.
    Deviating from JSON standard it is possible to comment out lines with starting them with a double slash "``//``".
 This allows to add explanations about the meaning of the defined parameters already within the JSON file.